jyggen/advent-of-php/README.md

 ## Examples

-Run the code a specific day:
+Run the code for a specific day:
 ```shell
 $ php 2017/03_spiral_memory.php
 ```

-Run the code a specific day with custom input:
+Run the code for a specific day with custom input:
 ```shell
 $ php 2017/03_spiral_memory.php 1024
 ```